ARMmbed/icetea/doc/plugin_framework.md

 # Plugin framework
-IcedTea implements a plugin framework that allows users to develop their own features for select parts of the test framework.
+Icetea implements a plugin framework that allows users to develop their own features for select parts of the test framework.

 This plugin framework is meant to replace the previous extension and